STEVE THURLOW.COM

 Itinerary

 After breakfast, the morning will be filled with a cooking class.
-Assist with the preparation of today's lunch at the hotel under the expert guidance of Christos Veneris and his team.
+Assist with the preparation of lunch under the expert guidance of Christos Veneris and his team.

 The afternoon will be free for relaxing at the hotel or catching the sun on the beach.

-Afterwards we continue to the Boutari winery for a tour and tasting followed by dinner.
+Afterwards we continue to the Boutari winery for a tour and tasting followed by a light supper.
+(B,L,D)

 Up early this morning to cross to the south of the island to visit the ruins of Festos before the heat of the day.
 This is the second most important Bronze Age settlement discovered on Crete.